-Each jurisdiction has a responsibility in accordance with NRS 239C.250 to adopt and maintain an emergency response plan and within 10 days of adoption or revision, submit a copy of the plan to NDEM.
+Each jurisdiction has a responsibility in accordance with NRS 239C.250 to adopt and maintain an emergency response plan and within 10 days of adoption or revision, submit a copy of the plan to DEM (and related response agencies).
 The State Emergency Management Planner will review each plan submitted for the above required elements and submit a report to the filing jurisdiction (See Annex: C for EOP Review Checklist).
-NDEM comments are intended to assist the local jurisdiction with subsequent updates.
-NDEM recommends that each jurisdiction reviews its EOP with its stakeholders on an annual basis to update the plan and incorporate any findings or recommendations discovered during an exercise or real event.
-Jurisdictions are encouraged to go through the full planning process every four years to ensure that the EOP is up to date with the best emergency management practices which suit the jurisdiction.
+DEM comments are intended to assist the local jurisdiction with subsequent updates.
+Each jurisdiction shall review its EOP with its stakeholders on an annual basis to update the plan and incorporate any findings or recommendations discovered during an exercise or real event.
+Jurisdictions are encouraged to go through the full planning process every five years to ensure that the EOP is up to date with the best emergency management practices which suit the jurisdiction.

-IV.
-Whole Community Concept
+Whole Community Concept V.

-NDEM recognizes that it takes all aspects of a community (volunteer, faith and communitybased organizations, the private sector, and the public, including survivors themselves) - not just the government - to effectively prepare for, protect against, respond to, recover from, and mitigate against any disaster.
+DEM recognizes that it takes all aspects of a community (volunteer, faith and community-based organizations, the private sector, and the public, including survivors themselves) - not just the government - to effectively prepare for, protect against, respond to, recover from, and mitigate against any disaster.
 It is critical that emergency management works together to enable communities to develop collective, mutually supporting local capabilities to withstand the potential initial impacts of these events, respond quickly, and recover in a way that sustains or improves the community's overall well-being.
 How communities achieve this collective capacity calls for innovative approaches from across the full spectrum of community actors to expand and enhance existing practices, institutions, and organizations that help make local communities successful every day.